tamari92/kf2-tournament/rules.md

 It shall be the responsibility of the Tournament Staff in attendance (specifically the Assistant Directors and/or the Director) to approve/deny a request to restart in the wake of a client or server crash/disconnect.
 Only one restart may be made **per match** in this manner.
 Should a match consists of multiple games, **only one restart** shall be allowed between all games.

 After a restart, should further action be necessary, the Assistant Director and/or the Director shall be permitted to take action as they see fit to resolve the situation.
 In general, the Assistant Directors and/or the Director shall retain the authority to partially or completely supersede this clause at their own discretion should circumstances warrant it.

+#### 6.14.4 - Integrity & Sportsmanship
+As in [6.13.3](#6133-integrity---sportsmanship), it is considered bad sportsmanship for a player to falsify or manipulate their connection(s) in any way that would lead to loss of connection with the intent of achieving an advantage or otherwise circumventing the rules.
+All regulations outlined in [6.13.3](#6133-integrity---sportsmanship) apply to this clause as well.

 ### 6.15 - Oversight
 Teams are permitted to ask a Tournament Director or Assistant Director to be present at the match to provide oversight and resolve any disputes.